domicha2/tunesync/README.md

     "user": 2
 	}
 }'`
+- Response Status Codes:
+  - 200: Poll successfully created in given room
+  - 400:
+    - Given room does not exist or provided parent event is invalid
+    - OR User to kick not provided (bad args)
+    - OR User to kick is not in the room

 8. c) Create a Poll (Modify Queue) Event -- check this one over, might be wrong (i think request body should include the tune somehow?)